fracassetti-stf/DSSSDTest/README.md

 <sup>1</sup> Katholieke Universiteit Leuven, Belgium

 ## License:
+Data relative to the DSSSD test should not be used in any way.

-I give permission to use/modify/improve the root macro I have written (_Stefano Fracassetti_) which are present in this folder, as you like and for your purpose, but always giving credits.
+I give permission to use/modify/improve the root macro I have written (_Stefano Fracassetti_) as you like and for your purpose, but always giving credits.

 For the other program in this folder please refer to section Credits, and ask the corresponding person for usage/modification/sharing of the program/macro itself.
-Data relative to the DSSSD test should not be used in any way.